roxberry/aipy/README.md

-# mypy
+# spellbook
-My Python packages and scripts
+Personal packages and scripts